aspect-build/rules_ts/docs/rules.md

 A validator action is run to help ensure that these are correctly mirrored.
 See https://www.typescriptlang.org/tsconfig for a listing of the TypeScript options.

-If you have problems getting your `ts_project` working correctly, read the dedicated [troubleshooting guide](/docs/troubleshooting.md).
+If you have problems getting your `ts_project` to work correctly, read the dedicated [troubleshooting guide](/docs/troubleshooting.md).

 [Bazel Worker Protocol]: https://bazel.build/remote/persistent